Course Search

 Total Instructional Hours: 36L/12T

-MAT405H5 • Introduction to Topology
+MAT302H5 • Introduction to Algebraic Cryptography

-Exclusions: ECO316H1 or MATD50H3
+Exclusions: CSC322H5 or MATD16H3

 Enrolment Limits: Priority is given to students enrolled in the Mathematical Sciences, Computer Science and Applied Statistics Specialist or Major programs.